-Jerry was adopted as campus ambassador by proclamation of the Arkansas Tech Student Government Association during its meeting at the Doc Bryan Student Services Center on Wednesday, Oct.
-23, 2013.
-Jerry was a daily part of life at Arkansas Tech in the mid-1930s.
-He was owned by William O. Young, who served as business manager for Arkansas Tech from 1917-42 and acted as interim president of the college from 1923-25; and his son, Robert A. Young Sr., who grew up to serve as purchasing agent, business manager, vice president for business affairs and vice president for administration for Arkansas Tech from 1941-84 and as interim president in 1972.
+The original Jerry the Bulldog was a daily part of life at Arkansas Tech in the mid-1930s.
+He was owned by William O. Young, who served as business manager for Arkansas Tech from 1917-41 and acted as interim president of the college from 1923-25; and his son, Robert A. Young Sr., who grew up to serve as purchasing agent, business manager, vice president for business affairs and vice president for administration for Arkansas Tech from 1941-84 and as interim president in 1972.
 Dr. Robert A. Young Jr. has continued his family’s Tech tradition by serving as president of the Arkansas Tech Foundation and as a loyal supporter of Tech athletics.

-Jerry spent much of his time on campus at the armory (now known as the Stroupe Building) with National Guard Battery F. The students and guardsmen there adopted Jerry as if he was their own.
+The original Jerry spent much of his time on campus at the armory (later known as the Stroupe Building) with National Guard Battery F. The students and guardsmen there adopted Jerry as one of their own.

-Since making his return to the Tech family in 2013, Jerry the Bulldog has reclaimed
+Since the return of the campus ambassador program in 2013, Jerry the Bulldog has reclaimed

-the prominent place he held in the hearts and minds of the campus community more than
+the prominent place he held in the hearts and minds of the campus community before

 Jerry will be most likely to participate in events and activities that advance the Arkansas Tech University mission, including the following: